GoCardless Review 2026: Direct Debit, No Card Reader

 Final Verdict: Is GoCardless Payment Processing Worth It?

 For businesses billing on a recurring schedule, GoCardless is the most cost-efficient option in the UK.
-The 1% + 20p rate capped at £4.00 per domestic transaction beats every card reader once invoices exceed around £230.
+Its capped per-transaction rate beats every card reader once invoices exceed around £230.

 The structural advantages are real: a 2.2% direct debit failure rate versus 10%–15% for cards, mandates that never expire, and no hardware cost.
 For SaaS, membership, charity, or B2B retainer billing, we’d default to GoCardless over any card-based alternative.